 Describe other approaches and design alternatives that were considered to achieve the project’s objectives and why the proposed alternative was selected.

 Friendly Village has been identified as high restoration priority in Lower Bear Creek for some time.
 Project location and scope is the result of discussion with the landowner and the City of Redmond, and the need in the reach for immediate shade and in stream diversity.
-The project is designed to build trust with the landowner by meeting the landowner’s needs and demonstrating salmon friendly erosion and flooding solutions.
-The exact location addresses very real landowner concern’s about erosion and flooding.
 The scope and scale of the project is designed to fit in with several long-term restoration outcomes being considered by the City of Redmond.
 Immediate need for planting along the entire bank at this parcel has been tempered with a consideration of the possibility of future more comprehensive restoration efforts.
 The design was also influenced by feasibility and AASF’s familiarity with the techniques employed.
 The project is intended to be conservative and not radically alter stream course or hydrology.
 It should provide a stable planting area to establish native plants tolerant of yearly flooding.

 Explain how the project’s cost estimates were determined.
 Please include a detailed project cost estimate and attach in PRISM.
 Clearly label the attachment in PRISM “Cost Estimate.”